 Discussion

-Analyzing our data we can see more variation within our F2 progeny.
-With the given data I can conclude the genotypes and phenotypes of most of the individuals included.
+Analyzing our data we saw more variation within our F2 progeny.
+With the given data I can concluded the genotypes and phenotypes of most of the individuals included.
 The P1 generation was a cross between a homozygous dominant plant for both traits for purple stem and green leaf with PPGG as the genotype and a homozygous recessive plant for both not purple stem and yellow-green leaf with ppgg as its genotype.
 The offspring of this cross, the F1 generation was all purple stem green leaf plants.
-Since the P1 offspring was a unanimous phenotype, we can imply the dominant allele for stem color is purple stems which can be expressed genotypically as PP or Pp, with the allele for a not purple stem being recessive which can be expressed as pp. In leaf color green leaves are dominant over yellow-green leaves therefore the genotype for the green leaf allele can be expressed as GG or Gg, and the genotype for the yellow-green leaf allele is gg because it is recessive.
-Once we crossed the F1 offspring, we produced 35 purple stem green leaf plants with PPGG as the genotype, 13 purple stem yellow leaf plants with PPgg or Ppgg as the genotype, 12 not purple stem green leaf plants with ppGG or ppGg as the genotype, and 4 not purple stem yellow-green leaf plants with ppgg as the genotype.
+Since the P1 offspring was a unanimous phenotype, we can imply the dominant allele for stem color is purple stems, which can be expressed genotypically as PP or Pp, with the allele for a not purple stem being recessive which can be expressed as pp. In leaf color green leaves are dominant over yellow-green leaves therefore the genotype for the green leaf allele can be expressed as GG or Gg, and the genotype for the yellow-green leaf allele is gg because it is recessive.
+Once we crossed the F1 offspring, we produced 35 purple stem green leaf plants with P-G- as the genotype, 13 purple stem yellow leaf plants with PPgg or Ppgg as the genotype, 12 not purple stem green leaf plants with ppGG or ppGg as the genotype, and 4 not purple stem yellow-green leaf plants with ppgg as the genotype.
 The results look very similar to that of a 9:3:3:1 ratio.
-Now the question is how does all of this relate to Mendel’s Laws?
-Well, Mendel’s Law of Segregation says that an individual inherits one copy of each allele from each parent and alleles are separated during gamete formation, which in association to our experiment gave us our F1 progeny.
+Mendel’s Law of Segregation says that an individual inherits one copy of each allele from each parent and alleles are separated during gamete formation, which in association to our experiment gave us our F1 progeny.
 Mendel’s Law of Independent Assortment says that all traits are inherited independently of each other.
-Knowing that a pure-breeding indivisual has two identical copies for each allele, an F1 cross-bred pea plant is a heterozygote having one copy of two different alleles (Biotechnology Learning).
+Knowing that a pure-breeding individual has two identical copies for each allele, an F1 cross-bred pea plant is a heterozygote having one copy of two different alleles (Biotechnology Learning).
 In comparison to the experiment, stem color and leaf color are inherited separate of each other, with the allele for purple stems and green leaf color being the dominant allele for the Wisconsin Fast Plants.
 The data derived from this experiment full supports and agrees with both Mendel’s Laws of Segregation and Independent Assortment.
 My hypothesis can now be accepted.

+New section for the acknowledgement

 I would like to thank all of my colleagues and fellow peers for their participation during this experiment.

 References: